Columbia Pike–Federal Triangle Line: Route 16X

-December 2010 changes

 Beginning on December 19, 2010, additional 16F trips will operate between Pentagon station and Federal Triangle station replacing routes 13A and 13B from the National Airport–Pentagon–Washington Line.
 These trips will operate on early morning and peak periods.
 The short trips will operate on peak directional; full eastbound trip to Federal Triangle and short westbound trip to Pentagon station during morning peak hours, while afternoon peak hours will operate full westbound trip to Culmore.
 Afternoon eastbound trips runs between Pentagon station and Federal Triangle.
 Although, select rush hour trips will run on short intervals on both directions.
 These changes remained the same after the line was renamed from 16F to 16X.

-March 2016 changes

 On March 27, 2016, the 16X converted one morning eastbound trip and three afternoon westbound trips to operate on full route, to improve peak riderships.

-Proposed Elimination

 In 2016 during WMATA's FY2018 budget, it was proposed to eliminate route 16X between Pentagon station and Federal Triangle station to reduce costs.
 According to performance measure it goes as the following for WMATA:

-Discontinuation of service

 On June 24, 2018, major bus changes occurred in Columbia Pike.
-The 16X was eliminated due to multiple routes running through Columbia Pike in Arlington.
+The 16X was eliminated and merged with the 16C due to multiple routes running through Columbia Pike in Arlington.
 The elimination of the 16X was to improve frequencies, and to reduce bus bunching on Columbia Pike, as there was routes 16A, 16B, 16G, 16H, 16J, 16K, 16P, and 16Y, operating on Columbia Pike.
 The 16X, alongside routes 16B, 16J, and 16P, was replaced by route 16C.
 This means that the entire route returns to the Columbia Pike Line, although the 16C only operates to Federal Triangle during peak hours, and operates on full routes instead of shortened routes.
 The short trips was permanently discontinued due to low riderships, as the Washington Metro Blue Line serves as an alternative of the short 16X trips.
+The 16C trips to Federal Triangle remained in service until March 13, 2020 when it was suspended due to the COVID-19 pandemic, later fully discontinued by September 5, 2021, which technically eliminated the 16X entirely.

+As part of WMATA's Better Bus Redesign Network beginning on June 29, 2025, service from Culmore to Washington D.C. was reincarnated as the A49, with new service operating to Metro Center station, combining the former 16C and 16Y routing between the two points and extensions.